Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Introduction

 \tab In addition to the use of subspace modeling, new sequence-based approaches have also been proposed to enable fast time-resolved imaging.
 MPnRAGE \cite{kecskemeti2016mpnrage} is a multi-echo MPRAGE-like acquisition that leverages radial sampling and a sliding window reconstruction to recover the image time-series across the echo train.
-Echo Planar Time Resolved Imaging (EPTI) \cite{wang2019echo} improves on conventional multi-shot Echo Planar Imaging (ms-EPI) by optimizing k-space and time sampling to exploit temporal correlations during reconstruction to recover distortion free, multi-contrast time series of EPI images.
+Echo Planar Time Resolved Imaging (EPTI) \cite{wang2019echo} improves on conventional multi-shot Echo Planar Imaging by optimizing k-space and time sampling to exploit temporal correlations during reconstruction to recover distortion free, multi-contrast time series of EPI images.
 Further more, subspace modeling has been incorporated into EPTI to achieve higher rates of acceleration \cite{dong2020echo}.

-\tab In the pursuit of rapid, high resolution spatio-temporal imaging, advances in parallel-imaging that reduce the number of k-space samples needed to spatially resolve the underlying image in non time-resolved acquisitions are leveraged to improve the encoding of accelerated time-resolved imaging.
+\tab In the pursuit of rapid, high resolution spatio-temporal imaging, advances in parallel-imaging that reduce the number of k-space samples needed to spatially resolve the underlying image in non time-resolved acquisitions can be leveraged to improve the encoding of accelerated time-resolved imaging.
 Wave-CAIPI \cite{bilgic2015wave} is a parallel-imaging technique that utilizes additional sinusoidal gradients during the readout to spread aliasing in the readout direction.
-This is shown to improve the acceleration capabilities of parallel-imaging as it enables better utility of 3D coil-sensitivity information, resulting in a better posed inverse problem with excellent g-factor performance.
-For example, Wave-CAIPI has been successfully applied to volumetric 3D-FSE to achieve nine-fold acceleration at $3T$ \cite{polak2019highly}.
-It has also been applied to MPRAGE to achieve nine-fold and twelve-fold acceleration at $3T$ and $7T$ respectively \cite{polak2019highly, polak2018wave}.
+This is shown to improve the acceleration capabilities of parallel-imaging through better utility of 3D coil-sensitivity information, resulting in a better posed inverse problem with excellent g-factor performance.
+Wave-CAIPI has been successfully applied to volumetric 3D-FSE to achieve nine-fold acceleration at $3T$ \cite{polak2019highly}, and to MPRAGE to enable nine-fold and twelve-fold acceleration at $3T$ and $7T$ respectively \cite{polak2019highly, polak2018wave}.